MNRE Proposes Centralized Tendering for 450,000 Solar Pumps under KUSUM Program

 The MNRE released the guidelines for the KUSUM program in July last year.
 The program comprises of the following components:

-Component A: Set up 10 GW of decentralized ground-mounted grid-connected solar projects of individual project size of up to 2 MW
+Component A: Set up 10 GW of decentralized ground-mounted grid-connected solar projects of individual project sizes of up to 2 MW

 Component B: Install 1.75 million standalone solar-powered agriculture pumps of individual capacity up to 7.5 HP